wmichalak/product_category_classifier/readme.md

 #### 4. Define the CNN structure ####

-As an initial attempt, I used a common CNN structure with 3 layers of 2D convolutions with relu activations and pooling, followed by a flattening to a dense layer and a sigmoud activation function for the final activation.
+As an initial attempt, I used a common CNN structure with 3 layers of 2D convolutions with relu activations and pooling, followed by a flattening to a dense layer and a softmax activation function for the final activation.

 ```
 model = models.Sequential()